 Walking and cycling are modes of transport which are in line with a sustainable and environmentally friendly transport policy.
-The promotion of bicycle and pedestrian traffic also contribute to making the transport system fair for its users.
+The promotion of bicycle and pedestrian traffic also contributes to making the transport system fair for its users.
 Not everyone has their own car or access to an efficient public transport link, and these people must be ensured the opportunity to reach their destination by walking or cycling.

 The Government Programme encourages the authorities to take determined efforts to develop cycle and pedestrian routes and promote measures which increase non-motorised traffic.

 Provisions on non-motorised traffic are laid down in the Road traffic act (267/1981) and decree (182/1982) and in the Ministry's decision on traffic control (203/1982).
-In addition, the Finnish Transport Agency and the Association of Finnish Local and Regional Authorities have joint planning instructions for bicycle and pedestrian traffic.
+In addition, The Finnish Transport Agency and the Association of Finnish Local and Regional Authorities have joint planning instructions for bicycle and pedestrian traffic.
 The issue is also included in the instructions for the maintenance of streets and pedestrian and cycle routes.

-implementation plan, were completed in 2011-2012.
+implementation plan were completed in 2011-2012.
 The Strategy aims

 per cent, or 300 million trips.
 A corresponding decrease should

 take place in short passenger car trips.
 The implementation of

 these policy lines requires that different kinds of organisations